betatim/lhcb-starterkit/README.md

 [survey]: https://docs.google.com/forms/d/1IqU_u6sirC7vnBINNoiMzHj7mumm6xem9N2gssmfOfA/viewform

-Current best guess:
+Current best guess is we will split things into four half days.
+Topics:

- * half day: how to make a basic nTuple on the grid
+ * how to make a basic nTuple on the grid (screen, ganga, template option files, find out tags)
- * half day: mass hypo susbtitution pi <-> K
+ * mass hypo susbtitution pi <-> K, how to (ab/re)use a similar stripping line
- * half day Fun with Loki functors
+ * Fun with Loki functors
- * half day: decay tree fitter
+ * Decay tree fitter

 The idea is to cover things which lots of people need but are not "basic".
 What do you do once you have your simple nTuple.
 Things that you will need to do and will be painful because they are not explained.

+## Other topics that could be interesting for the future

 Below a growing list of additional topics/ideas to cover.
 Ideally these will be combined/slimmed down into four hands-on